-Instant Pot frozen chicken on a platter garnished with dill.
+Instant Pot frozen whole chicken on a platter garnished with dill.

-So, can you cook frozen chicken in Instant Pot?
+So, can you cook frozen whole chicken in Instant Pot?
 Absolutely!
-Out of all Instant Pot recipes on my website, pressure cooking frozen chicken in Instant Pot is the most popular one in our house!
+Out of all Instant Pot recipes on iFoodReal, pressure cooking frozen chicken is the most popular one in our house!

-Instant Pot frozen chicken is my husband’s Alex favorite Instant Pot recipe to make because it is so darn easy!
-It is “embarrassing” how easy it is, actually!
+It is my husband’s favorite Instant Pot recipe to make because it is “embarrassingly” easy!
+It is definitely one of the best Instant Pot recipes for beginners to master!

-• It’s easy: Instant Pot frozen chicken takes 5 minutes of prep.
+• It’s easy: Takes just 5 minutes of prep.
 Not to mention it’s made with all staple ingredients.

-• Much healthier than rotisserie: I don’t know about you but where I live organic rotisserie chicken is hard to come by or costs a lot.
-Also by using simple spices you skip on MSG and loads of sodium.
+• Much healthier than store-bought: I don’t know about you but where I live organic rotisserie chicken is hard to come by or costs a lot.
+Also by using simple spices we skip on MSG and loads of sodium.

-• It’s delish: Even chicken breast comes out juicy, tender and flavorful, and you can crisp up the skin, yes!
+• It’s delish: Even chicken breast cooked in Instant Pot comes out juicy, tender and flavorful, and you can crisp up the skin, yes!

-Whole frozen chicken on a plate, try the regular call my garlic powder, smoked paprika, salt and pepper and oil in bowls.
+Whole frozen chicken on a plate, garlic powder, smoked paprika, dried oregano, salt and pepper and oil in bowls.

 • Chicken: Frozen whole chicken, about 3 – 6 pounds or more, depending on the size of pressure cooker you have.